-An eye examination is a vital health check, which is essential not just in diagnosing any issues with your sight, but to keep a check on your general health.
+An Eye Examination is a vital health check, which is essential not just in diagnosing any issues with your sight, but to keep a through check on your General health.

 Every eye examination is unique, although many parts are common.
 We like to find out about your current eyesight requirements, and any other health and lifestyle issues which may be relevant.